hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 Here is the `MapLoader` initialization flow:

 1. When `getMap()` is first called from any node, initialization will start depending on the value of `InitialLoadMode`.
 If it is set to `EAGER`, initialization starts.
 If it is set to `LAZY`, initialization does not start but data is loaded each time a partition loading completes.
-2. Hazelcast will call `MapLoader.loadAllKeys()` to get all your keys on each node.
+2. Hazelcast will call `MapLoader.loadAllKeys()` to get all your keys on one of the nodes.
-3. Each node will figure out the list of keys it owns.
+3. That node will distribute keys to all other nodes in batches.
-4. Each node will load all its owned keys by calling `MapLoader.loadAll(keys)`.
+4. Each node will load values of all its owned keys by calling `MapLoader.loadAll(keys)`.
 5. Each node puts its owned entries into the map by calling `IMap.putTransient(key,value)`.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *If the load mode is `LAZY` and when the `clear()` method is called (which triggers `MapStore.deleteAll()`), Hazelcast will remove **ONLY** the loaded entries from your map and datastore.
 Since the whole data is not loaded for this case (`LAZY` mode), please note that there may be still entries in your datastore.*

+#### Incremental Key Loading

+If the number of keys to load is large it is more efficient to load them incrementally than loading them all at once.
+To support incremental loading `MapLoader.loadAllKeys()` returns an `Iterable` which can be lazily populated with results of a database query.
+Hazelcast will iterate over the iterable and while doing so will send out the keys to their respective owner nodes.
+The `Iterator` obtained from `MapLoader.loadAllKeys()` may also implement the `Closeable` interface in which case it will be closed once iteration is over.
+This is intended for releasing resources such as closing a JDBC result set.

 #### Forcing All Keys To Be Loaded